 - 2.3.1 For each module, a minimum of two (2) class tests shall be administered along with quizzes, assignments and/or other forms of assessment the module lecturer(s) may consider appropriate.
 Note that the number of class tests indicated is the minimum.
-The module lecturer is free to administer more tests. - 2.3.2 The administration of these assignments and assessed work shall be the duty of the relevant module lecturer. - 2.3.3 The first test for each module shall be conducted in the 6thweek while the second test shall be conducted in the 10th week of the semester.
+The module lecturer is free to administer more tests. - 2.3.2 The administration of these assignments and assessed work shall be the duty of the relevant module lecturer. - 2.3.3 The first test for each module shall be conducted in the 6th week while the second test shall be conducted in the 10th week of the semester.
 During the test week there will be no lectures.
 Tests shall be conducted for at least one hour under the supervision of module lecturer(s) or any other academic/administrative staff. - 2.3.4 Continuous assessment results shall be prepared in duplicate and submitted to both the Head of Department and Examinations Officer prior to commencement of semester examinations.
-It should be noted that the follow-up of continuous assessment results is primarily a task of the Head of Department. - 2.3.5 While each module assessment carries maximum of 100 per cent, the breakdown for continuous assessment (class tests and class assignments) and end of semester examination shall be as indicated in Table 2.1 and Table 2.2. - 2.3.6 Continuous assessment results for each module shall be completed and released to students at least one week before the beginning of semester examinations. - 2.3.7 A candidate failing in a Continuous Assessment (CA) shall be required to re-take the module(s) when next offered, provided that he/she passes at least 50% of the total modules. - 2.3.8 Students are required to sign against their names and/or scores when informed about their performances in the continuous assessment prior to commencement of end of semester examinations.
+It should be noted that the follow-up of continuous assessment results is primarily a task of the Head of Department. - 2.3.5 While each module assessment carries maximum of 100 percent, the breakdown for continuous assessment (class tests and class assignments) and end of semester examination shall be as indicated in Table 2.1 and Table 2.2. - 2.3.6 Continuous assessment results for each module shall be completed and released to students at least one week before the beginning of semester examinations.

+- 2.3.7 A candidate failing in a Continuous Assessment (CA) shall be required to repeat/ re-take the module(s) when next offered, provided that he/she passes at least 50% of the total modules. - 2.3.8 Students are required to sign against their names and/or scores when informed about their performances in the continuous assessment prior to commencement of end of semester examinations.

-Table 2.1: Breakdown of Continuous Assessment and Semeste r Examination for ED, LIM, GI, SS, HRM and YW
+Table 2.1: Breakdown of Continuous Assessment and Semester Examination for ED, LIM, GI, MSD, HRM and YW

-Programme Continuous Assessment End of Total
+Programme Continuous Assessment End of Semester Examinations Total

-Tests Assignments Others Semester Examinations
+Tests Assignments Examinations

-Basic Technician Certificate 30 20 50 100
+Basic Technician 30 20 50 100

+Certificate

 Technician Certificate 30 20 50 100

 Ordinary Diploma 30 15 55 100

 Higher Diploma 25 15 60 100

 Bachelor's Degree 25 15 60 100

-Table 2.2: Breakdown of Continuous Assessment and SemesterExamination for COD, BA, REC, ICT, PRO and ACProgramme
+Table 2.2: Breakdown of Continuous Assessment and Semester Examination for COD.
+BA.
+REC.
+ICT.
+PRO and AC Programme

-Programme Continuous Assessment End of Total
+Continuous Assessment

-Tests Assignments Others Semester Examinations Marks
+Programme Tests Assignments Others Semester Examinations Marks

-Basic Technician Certificate 30 25 Portfolio5 40 100
+Basic Technician Certificate 30 25 Portfolio 5 40 100

 Technician Certificate 30 25 5 40 100

 Ordinary Diploma 30 25 5 40 100